jsmoriss/jsm-show-post-meta/readme.txt

 Tested Up To: 5.6
 Stable Tag: 1.3.0

-Show all post meta in a metabox on post editing pages -- great plugin for developers or debugging issues with post meta (aka custom fields).
+Show all post meta (aka custom fields) in a metabox on post editing pages -- a great tool for debugging issues with post meta.

 == Description ==